Minimalism For Yogis In A Peaceful New Home In The City

 We like to keep our styling minimal but with meaning, allowing stand out items space to be admired without being cluttered.
 We favor items that have useful or emotional durability, and we love to add plants to our homes; not only do they help purify the air but they break up the space with a natural vibe and improve our emotional health and wellbeing.

 In terms of art, we wanted to give our clients a range of options, so we have some very minimal suggestions as well as livelier pieces to help give more character to the home, since the overall design is quite restrained.
-Art on the walls makes a home feel special, personalised and creates an emotional anchor for those living with it.
+Art on the walls makes a home feel special, personalized and creates an emotional anchor for those living with it.

 Creating The Dream Home On Site